220328-uta-sh-net-ext/training-code/P1-requirements.md

 * project layout given here is only a suggestion. the general idea of separation of concerns is a requirement.
 * Use ADO.Net for middleware either with connected or disconnected approach
-* use an Azure SQL DB in third normal form; include a database diagram
+* use an Azure SQL DB in third normal form; include a database diagram and the script to generate Db and tables.
 * don't use public fields
 * define and use at least one interface